openstack/horizon/doc/source/contributor/tutorials/plugin.rst

 The enabled folder contains the configuration file(s) that registers your plugin with Horizon.
 The file is prefixed with an alpha-numeric string that determines the load order of your plugin.
-For more information on what you can include in this file, see pluggable settings in :doc:`Settings and Configuration </install/settings>`
+For more information on what you can include in this file, see pluggable settings in :ref:`install-settings`.

 _31000_myplugin.py::